 The Detroit diocese deeded the Motherhouse and Academy property along the River Raisin to the IHM Sisters.

 The first college classes were offered at St. Mary College and Academy.
 A four-year college degree program was established five years later.

 The practice of sending some IHM postulants to the University of Michigan for advanced study began.

 The IHM Constitutions received Papal approval.
-The IHM Sisters voted for the first time in national and state elections.
+Women, including the IHM Sisters, voted for the first time in national and state elections.